IDAES/idaes-pse/docs/technical_specs/model_libraries/power_generation/carbon_capture/mea_solvent_system/unit_models/column.rst

 and stripping processes.
 The contactor model uses an enhancement factor model that is superior to the Hatta number approximation and more accurate over a wide range of operating conditions.
 The vapor and liquid streams flow in a counter-current arrangement as shown in Figure 1(A).
+For more information on the Column model see `Akula et al. (2021) <https://doi.org/10.1021/acs.iecr.0c05035>`_.

 .. figure:: ./column_1.svg